iamciera/DSxD_website/_posts/2022-07-06-visualizing-our-daily-realities.md

 ---
 title: Visualizing Our Daily Realities
 date: 2022-07-06 00:00:00
 description: Creating dataviz everyday for a year.
-Danne Woo develops and utilizes a tool, Datavisual (datavisu.al), to help with this momentous endeavour.
+Danne Woo develops and utilizes a tool, Datavisual (datavisu.al), to help to master their daily practice.
 featured_image: /assets/img/posts/woo_header.jpg
 ---